Lucius (band): Good Grief (2016– early 2017)

 The deluxe edition of Good Grief features the band's cover of The Kinks' song "Strangers" which gained attention from a crowd-sourced video of the band performing in Petaluma, California in August 2014.

+In July 2015, Wolfe and Laessig performed with Roger Waters and My Morning Jacket at the Newport Folk Festival.

-The band has also performed tracks from the album on The Ellen DeGeneres Show, The Late Show with Stephen Colbert, and Late Night with Seth Meyers.
-"Born Again Teen" and "Dusty Trails" were featured on the fifth episode on Cameron Crowe's show Roadies.
+The band has also performed tracks from Good Grief on The Ellen DeGeneres Show, The Late Show with Stephen Colbert, and Late Night with Seth Meyers.
+"Born Again Teen" and "Dusty Trails" were featured on the fifth episode of Cameron Crowe's show Roadies.
 In the final episode of the first season, Wolfe and Laessig performed the Lowell George song "Willin" with Jackson Browne.
 In September 2016, Andrew Burri departed from the band.

+In September and October 2016, the band performed with Waters and his band for three shows in Mexico City and the Desert Trip Festival in Indio, California.

-On November 25, 2016, the band released a two-song 10 inch vinyl record titled Pulling Teeth which contained two B-sides, "Pulling Teeth" and "The Punisher".
+On November 25, 2016, the band released a two-song 10 inch vinyl record titled Pulling Teeth which contained two B-sides–"Pulling Teeth" and "The Punisher".

+Nudes and Touring with Roger Waters (mid 2017–2021)

 The band released their first compilation album, Nudes, in March 2018.
 The collection features acoustic versions of songs from the band's back catalogue, new songs, and a duet with Roger Waters.

+Wolfe and Laessig joined Waters to sing backup vocals on the Us + Them Tour.
+The pair also sang a featured duet based on Clare Torrey's wordless vocals in The Great Gig in the Sky.
+The tour covered North America, New Zealand, Australia, Europe, South America, and Mexico.
+The world tour began in Kansas City in May 2017, and ended in Monterrey, Mexico in December 2018.

-Second Nature (2022–present)
+Second Nature (2022–2024)

-On January 11, 2022 the band announced their fourth studio album, titled Second Nature, would be released on April 8, 2022 on the Mom + Pop Music label.
-The lead single "Next to Normal" was simultaneously released.
+After years of collaborations, Lucius returned to their own music with their fourth studio album, Second Nature, on April 8, 2022.
+Second Nature was produced by Dave Cobb and Brandi Carlile and released on the Mom + Pop Music label.
+The lead single "Next to Normal" was released simultaneously with the album announcement on January 11, 2022, followed by three other singles "White Lies", "Heartbursts", and "Dance Around It"–a dance song that features Sheryl Crow and Brandi Carlile.

+In a press release, Lucius member Jess Wolfe stated that the album derived from the personal experiences of grief that she and the rest of the band experienced during the pandemic, further adding that the album's musical direction was intended for the band to "[dance their] way through the darkness".

+Second Nature earned Lucius a nomination for Best Pop Record from The American Association of Independent Music.

+On November 2, 2022, Lucius released "Muse" as a single.